 D. Change Orders

 A purchase order may be changed at any time by contacting the purchasing office.
-This might be necessary due to an inability of the vendor to complete the order, because of a change in pricing, or due to a typographical error.
+This might be necessary because the vendor cannot complete the order, because of a change in pricing, or because of a typographical error.
 Discrepancies of plus or minus 10 percent usually do not require correction of the purchase order.

 A voided purchase order may not be used again.